 Date of discovery of New Zealand by Polynesian navigator Kupe according to Maori legend.
 Islands named Aotearoa, "Land of the Long White Cloud".

 Settlement of the North Island.

 13 and 14C

 "Great Migration" from the Society Islands.
 Dwindling moa population.
+Warrior society established.

 Dutch explorer Abel Tasman discovers west coast of the South Island.
 Dutch name the country "Nieuw Zeeland" after the Dutch island province of Zeeland.